 Join CXOTalk episode 806 with CapitalG's Bruno Aziza (formerly Google) to navigate generative AI in business.
 Learn to identify key use-cases and manage costs for informed decision-making.

-	In episode 806 of CXOTalk, we welcome Bruno Aziza, who was a distinguished voice at Google before joining CapitalG, to unpack the multifaceted world of generative AI in the enterprise.
-This conversation offers an in-depth exploration to guide senior executives through the strategic labyrinth that is generative AI.
-From identifying high-impact use-cases to demystifying the often-complex costs, this episode serves as a compass for decision-making.
+In episode 806 of CXOTalk, we welcome Bruno Aziza, who was a distinguished voice at Google before joining CapitalG, to discuss practical applications of generative AI within the enterprise.

-	Be sure to join episode 806 for a live, nuanced discussion aimed at elevating your strategic roadmap for enterprise AI.
+Be sure to watch episode 806 for a live, nuanced discussion aimed at elevating your strategic roadmap for enterprise AI.

 Bruno Aziza is a Partner at CapitalG, Alphabet's (parent company of Google) independent growth fund.
 He is a seasoned operator who specializes in high-growth SaaS and enterprise software.
 Bruno has led product, marketing, sales and business development teams across all phases of growth, from startups to mid-size companies and Fortune 10 software leaders.

 Michael Krigsman is an industry analyst and publisher of CXOTalk.
 For three decades, he has advised enterprise technology companies on market messaging and positioning strategy.
 He has written over 1,000 blogs on leadership and digital transformation and created almost 1,000 video interviews with the world’s top business leaders on these topics.
 His work has been referenced in the media over 1,000 times and in over 50 books.
 He has presented and moderated panels at numerous industry events around the world.

 - Understanding Generative AI in the Enterprise: A Deep Dive

 - Trust and Data Quality in Generative AI